 This is the second time that the Forton Fund and the Belgian Cystic Fibrosis Association join forces for a joint funding of projects.
 Six university research groups are receiving financial support for which nearly €1.4 million was earmarked.
 The Alphonse and Jean Forton Fund was created more than 20 years ago to support research into cystic fibrosis and related diseases.
 Over the years, this philanthropic fund, managed by the King Baudouin Foundation, has provided over €9 million in funding to research projects.
 The Belgian Cystic Fibrosis Association is the patient organisation of and for people with cystic fibrosis and their families in Belgium.
 The association, founded in 1966, initiates activities aimed at empowering patients and their families or improving their quality of life and awards grants to innovative research projects.

-Belgian Heart Fund - Multicentre Clinical Trial in Cardiology
+Belgian Heart Fund - Multicentre Randomised Clinical Trials in cardiology

 Springboard grant to help talented postdoctoral researchers in applied research in primary care to launch their research career